 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 The Kims were a happy family, but everything changed when Pamela (Sarah Sohn) was diagnosed with cancer.
-Pamela was David‘s (John Cho) wife and Margot’s (Michelle La) mother and, after she passed away, David and Margot tried to continue on.
+Pamela was David‘s (John Cho) wife and Margot’s (Michelle La) mother, and after she passed away, David and Margot tried to continue on, but doing so has not been easy.
 One night, when Margot does not return from a study group, David knows that something has happened to her.
-He knows his daughter and knows this is not like her to stay out all night without letting him know, so he calls the police.
+He knows his daughter, and he knows it is not like her to stay out all night without letting him know, so he calls the police.

 The Pros & Cons

 The Gimmick (-2pts)

 The Plot (+6pts)

 The Brother (-2pts)

 After seeing the trailer for this movie, it seemed like the trailer gave away the whole thing.
 From the trailer, we knew Margot would go missing, and that she would initially be assumed to have been innocent, but we also knew that David would learn she had a secret life that he did not know about.
 The trailer leads you to be leave she was innocent, then that she might have had something to do with her own disappearance.
 It was disappointing to see all of this in the trailer, because I felt like it spoiled the movie.